cchristensn/datacuration/README.md

 ### PersonalGames.csv

 An example, 'mini' version of this data set based on my personal collection that I created a few weeks ago.
 May be useful if I want to compare my games to the top games.

+### BGG API.webp

+An image of the BGG XML API logo.
+Added to respect BGG's Terms of Use